A query lets you select a target according to criteria. You can associate a segment code to the query result and insert additional data into it.

 To add data from the Adobe Campaign database:

 Select the type of data you want to add.
 This can be data belonging to the filtering dimension or data stored in linked tables.

 If the data belongs to the query’s filtering dimension, simply select it in the list of available fields to display it in the output columns.

 You can add:

 A field computed based on data taken from the targeted population or an aggregate (number of pending purchases within the last month, average amount of a receipt, etc.).
-For an example, go to Selecting data.
+For an example, go to Select data.

 A new field, created using the Add button to the right of the list of output columns.

 You can also add a collection of information, for example a list of contracts, the last 5 deliveries, etc. Collections coincide with fields that can have multiple values for the same profile (1-N relationship).
-For more on this, refer to Editing additional data.
+For more on this, refer to Edit additional data.

 To add a collection of information linked to a targeted population:

 At the first step of the wizard, select the Data linked to the filtering dimension option: